BedrockCommunity/SimpleMessages-Nemisys/README.md

 I really wait for more ideas from you, guys :)
 I will implement all any ideea you have.

-Tip: If config.yml it's empty *can be*, replace values from src/main/java/resources/config.yml to your config.yml.

 ## Questions:

 Probably much people are asking: What's difference of Nemisys and Nukkit?